November 03, 2015 / Business

 Essential Tools for Your New Jewelry Studio

-Here are few essential tools that you'll need on hand if you're building your new jewelry studio.
+Here are few essential tools that you'll need on hand if you're building your new jewelry studio space.
 When I first started out creating a jewelry bench at home, I was new to jewelry making and it was a little overwhelming to try to figure out what tools were absolutely essential.
 Over the weeks and months I was able to get a clear picture of what I truly needed and what tools were on my wish list.
 I've compiled the list below.
 These are broken up into categories depending on what you need at the moment.
 These are great jewelry tools to get started with and later you can improve/replace them as your needs grow.

 Essential Studio Bench Basics